-So, this isn’t the first time we’ve seen titanium in a laptop if you remember year ago year ago now there was the MacBook pro with titanium it was called the ti book back in the day.
+So, this isn’t the first time we’ve seen titanium in a laptop if you remember a year ago now there was the MacBook pro with titanium it was called the ti book back in the day.

-So, on this one the lid is a mix of titanium and carbon fiber and the bottom is aluminum and magnesium so the entire thing is not titanium it has a kind of characteristics what we think of is kind of a titanium color which is a warm.
+So, on this one, the lid is a mix of titanium and carbon fibre and the bottom is aluminium and magnesium so the entire thing is not titanium it has a kind of characteristics that we think of is kind of titanium colour which is warm.

-So, it’s primarily a business laptop and this for folks who want to have an even thinner and lighter yoga because it’s trendy it’s chic it’s incredibly skinny it’s 11.5 millimeters.
+So, it’s primarily a business laptop and this is for folks who want to have an even thinner and lighter yoga because it’s trendy it’s chic it’s incredibly skinny it’s 11.5 millimetres.

-Which is as thick as today’s slim smartphones and also because it’s actually functioning a little bit easier to use in tablet mode not just because it weighs a half a pound less.
+Which is as thick as today’s slim smartphones and also because it’s functioning a little bit easier to use in tablet mode not just because it weighs half a pound less.

-But also, that three by two aspect ratio is better suited to note taking and to drawing and if you are interested in a business laptop chances are your interested in data because data and data analysis is everywhere these days just about regardless of what profession you’re in.
+But also, that three by two aspect ratio is better suited to note taking and drawing and if you are interested in a business laptop chances are you interested in data because data and data analysis is everywhere these days just about regardless of what profession you’re in.

-It’s a fairly rigid one thing you will have here is dongle life you lose the USB a port that the regular x1 yoga has so we have two thunderbolt 4 with USB C style connectors on board and the headphone jack and that is it.
+It’s a fairly rigid one thing you will have here is dongle life you lose the USB a port that the regular x1 yoga has so we have two thunderbolts 4 with USB C style connectors onboard and the headphone jack and that is it.

-It has some of the usual features that we have seen lately and think pads the higher end thing pads anyway and by the way this one’s about a hundred dollars more than the regular x1 yoga we have the human presence detection option which is to drive us bench markers crazy because it detects the presence of humans in front of the screen keeps the screen on and keeps it unlocked.
+It has some of the usual features that we have seen lately and thinks pads the higher-end thing pads anyway and by the way, this one’s about a hundred dollars more than the regular x1 yoga we have the human presence detection option which is to drive us benchmarkers crazy because it detects the presence of humans in front of the screen keeps the screen on and keeps it unlocked.

-So, if you don’t want the webcam available it’s physically blocked by the think shutter there’s also a fingerprint scanner on board too so in terms of the thinness and what that takes away from the laptop for the first thing is it has a haptic track pad which is kind of weird sure apple has done this sort of thing with some of their track pads.
+So, if you don’t want the webcam available it’s physically blocked by the think shutter there’s also a fingerprint scanner on board too so in terms of the thinness and what that takes away from the laptop the first thing is it has a haptic trackpad which is kind of weird sure apple has done this sort of thing with some of their trackpads.

-But it’ll catch on in the middle of the trackpad where you don’t do a click drag from it’s a little disappointing to me the keyboard also takes a bit of a hit 1.35 millimeters of key travel and while the keys do feel crisp and positive when you are typing on it.
+But it’ll catch on in the middle of the trackpad where you don’t do a click-drag from it’s a little disappointing to me the keyboard also takes a bit of a hit 1.35 millimetres of key travel and while the keys do feel crisp and positive when you are typing on it.

-It’s little bit again like a MacBook pro keyboard kind of feel instead of the usual nice deep cushy thing pad experience so for those who want a traditional ThinkPad kind of keyboard this one’s shorter travel a little bit more abrupt but not as jarring as saying XPS 13 where you really feel like your finger joints might get sore because you are really bottoming out on the keys.
+It’s a little bit again like a MacBook Pro keyboard kind of feel instead of the usual nice deep cushy thing pad experience so for those who want a traditional ThinkPad kind of keyboard this one’s shorter travel is a little bit more abrupt but not as jarring as saying XPS 13 where you feel like your finger joints might get sore because you are bottoming out on the keys.

-It’s backlit in white as always fn plus spacebar with think pads to activate your back lighting in terms of network connectivity we have intel wi fi six on board as the x201 card and you have got Bluetooth 5.1 and as well there’s an option for 5G which has fallback to LTE.
+It’s backlit in white as always fn plus a spacebar with think pads to activate your backlighting in terms of network connectivity we have intel wi fi six on board as the x201 card and you have got Bluetooth 5.1 and as well there’s an option for 5G which has a fallback to LTE.

-We have two two-watt stereo speakers on board and they’re okay I mean this is very thin laptop there’s not much room for big drivers much as think pads sometimes impress us with their sound.
+We have two two-watt stereo speakers onboard and they’re okay I mean this is a very thin laptop there’s not much room for big drivers much as think pads sometimes impress us with their sound.

 Lenovo ThinkPad X1 Titanium Yoga Spec:-

-Experience is Wacom aes 2.0 with 4096 pressure levels on board and it’s a pretty decent solution it’s what Lenovo has been using with think pads for years now basically and a little diagonal liner jitter sure for artist you would care about that maybe.
+Experience is Wacom AES 2.0 with 4096 pressure levels on board and it’s a pretty decent solution it’s what Lenovo has been using with think pads for years now basically and a little diagonal liner jitter sure for artists you would care about that maybe.

 Lenovo ThinkPad X1 Titanium Yoga Benchmarks:

-Lenovo ThinkPad X1 Titanium Yoga Review: Now Lenovo did that with the ThinkPad x1 Nano and with the x12 tablet and performance was till pretty good on those honestly not so different from your standard Ultrabook because you can push that power to 15 watts but in these cases the cooling solution has a bit less room it seems and while performance is not terrible on this it’s not as strong as the x1 Nano which is also a compelling ultraportable that Lenovo offers a pretty cool one.
+Now Lenovo did that with the ThinkPad x1 Nano and with the x12 tablet and performance was still pretty good on those honestly not so different from your standard Ultrabook because you can push that power to 15 watts but in these cases, the cooling solution has a bit less room it seems and while performance is not terrible on this it’s not as strong as the x1 Nano which is also a compelling ultraportable that Lenovo offers a pretty cool one.

-And you’ll notice for long term tasks like if you are encoding a video or doing anything CPU intensive calculations as they run on past five-minute mark or something like that, you’ll see the clock speeds drop a bit on it again it doesn’t become a useless door stop in terms of speed.
+And you’ll notice for long term tasks like if you are encoding a video or doing anything CPU intensive calculations as they run on the past five-minute mark or something like that, you’ll see the clock speeds drop a bit on it again it doesn’t become a useless doorstop in terms of speed.

-So if you’re thinking about this versus the regular x1 yoga I think the obvious thing is you’re going to get a little bit more horse power and performance out of the standard x1 yoga it will be heavier by half a pound though and a little bit thicker I don’t think that that’s really what people care about that much between really skinny and super super skinny also there’s the 16 by 10 aspect ratio which is really popular right now in the regular yoga versus the three by two aspect ratio which Microsoft surface lovers tend to really enjoy.
+So if you’re thinking about this versus the regular x1 yoga I think the obvious thing is you’re going to get a little bit more horsepower and performance out of the standard x1 yoga it will be heavier by half a pound though and a little bit thicker I don’t think that that’s really what people care about that much between really skinny and super skinny also there’s the 16 by 10 aspect ratio which is popular right now in the regular yoga versus the three by two aspect ratio which Microsoft surface lovers tend to enjoy.

-If you find that more useful if you’re not consuming a lot of video for example because with a three by two aspect ratio this way, you’re going to see big black bars top and bottom the keyboard on the regular x1 yoga a bit more comfortable and it has normal track pads so those will be the selling points to save 100 and go with the not titanium version.
+If you find that more useful if you’re not consuming a lot of video for example because with a three by two aspect ratio this way, you’re going to see big black bars on top and bottom of the keyboard on the regular x1 yoga a bit more comfortable and it has normal trackpads so those will be the selling points to save 100 and go with the not titanium version.

-So, typically, of Ultrabook’s especially skinny ones not a lot of upgradeable going on so that’s the Lenovo ThinkPad x1 titanium yoga the super crazy thin and light laptop that is for yoga lover who want to see their yoga on a diet if there is a person out there that meets those criteria.
+So, typically, of Ultrabook especially skinny ones, not a lot of upgradeable going on so that’s the Lenovo ThinkPad x1 titanium yoga the super crazy thin and light laptop that is for yoga lovers who want to see their yoga on a diet if there is a person out there that meets those criteria.

-It is an easy carry and it has big three by two aspect ratio display the selling points those obviously a little less horse power here compared to your standard x1 jugger even compared to the x1 nano at times and that weirdo trackpad and the less key travel would be what is against it?
+It is an easy carry and it has a big three by two aspect ratio display the selling points those a little less horsepower here compared to your standard x1 jugger even compared to the x1 nano at times and that weirdo trackpad and the less key travel would be what is against it?